semasuka/blog/_posts/2019-01-06-introduction-to-jupyter-notebook.md

 I hope now you have a basic understanding of how Jupyter works, and it's main features.
 If you want to learn more, you can read the full documentation [here](https://jupyter-notebook.readthedocs.io/en/stable/index.html).

 Thank you for reading this tutorial.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
-Cheers, and keep on learning!
+Cheers, and keep learning!